stryker-mutator/stryker-js/packages/stryker-html-reporter/README.md

 ### Options

-You can configure the html reporter by adding a `htmlReporter` to your config.
+You can configure the html reporter by adding a `htmlReporter` object to your config.

 #### htmlReporter.baseDir